louislamont/ALZ-APOE/README.md

 ![PCDHGC4 exon differential expression](https://github.com/louislamont/ALZ-APOE/blob/main/plots/splicing/PCDHGC4-exonusage.png)

 PCDHGC3 and 4 share their last exons, so the exon-level differential expression data potentially indicates a switch from one PCDHGC3 to 4.
 More directly, if we look at expression data coming from the locus containing PCDHGC3 and PCDHGC4, we can see a clear difference in the initial exons, while expression looks similar for the latter exons.
 This suggests a switch from PCDHGC3 to PCDHGC4 expression in E4 cells.
+[APOE E4, but not E3, was also found to bind to the promoter of PCDHGC4](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4719010/), suggesting a direct link between APOE E4 and this switch from one gene to another.

 ![PCDHGC switch](https://github.com/louislamont/ALZ-APOE/blob/main/plots/splicing/PCDHGC3-IGV.png)